-Wide 6500 Hz Softkey in the system bandwidth menu.
+Wide 6500 Hz Hz Softkey in the system bandwidth menu.
 This is the widest system bandwidth available.
-Medium wide bandwidth is the system default.
-See Chapter 5 for information on how system bandwidth can affect your measurements.
-Access Keys: AVG System Bandwidth
+Medium wide bandwidth is the system defaul See Chapter 5 for information on how system bandwidth can affect your measurements.
+Access Keys: (AVG) System Bandwidth

 X Softkey in the broadband external menu.
 Selects the diode detection type of measurement with an external detector connected to the EXT DET X-INPUT on the rear panel.
-Access Keys: MEAS 1) or MEAS 2, More Detection Options Broadband External X/Y Softkey in the broadband external menu.
-Selects the measurement of the ratio of external detectors at inputs X and Y. Access Keys: MEAS 1 or MEAS 2, More Detection Options Broadband External Xon/Xoff Softkey in the select copy port menu.
+Access Keys: (MEAS 1) or (MEAS 2), Detection Options Broadband External X/Y Softkey in the broadband external menu.
+Selects the measurement of the ratio of the external detectors at inputs X and Y. Access Keys: (MEAS 1) or (MEAS 2), Detection Options More Broadband External Xon/Xoff Softkey in the select copy port menu.
 A software handshake for some serial devices.
-Toggles with DTR/DSR.
-Access Keys: (HARDCOPY) Select Copy Port
+Toggles with DTR/DSR.Access Keys: (HARDCOPY)Select Copy Port